sscollis/shoot/README.md

    so that you need to provide that (or implement another root finder)
 2. I like `zeroin` function that is publically available on Netlib and that would be trivial to implement.
-3. I have not tested this solver recently so please USE WITH CAUTION
+3. I have only tested the forward and adjoint solvers, not yet the nonparallel terms so please USE WITH CAUTION.

 S. Scott Collis